flcdrg/staged-build/README.md

-# staged-build
+# Staged build

-Example showing build with different jobs
+Example showing CI build with 'build' and test' in separate GitHub Action jobs